-Radiation Therapy for Hodgkin Disease
+Radiation Therapy for Hodgkin Lymphoma

-To treat Hodgkin disease, a carefully focused beam of radiation is delivered from a machine outside the body.
+To treat Hodgkin lymphoma, a carefully focused beam of radiation is delivered from a machine.
 This is known as external beam radiation.

 Most often, radiation treatments are given 5 days a week for several weeks.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 Each treatment lasts only a few minutes, although the setup time – getting you or your child into place – usually takes longer.
 The treatment is painless, but some younger children might still need to be sedated to make sure they don’t move during the treatment.
 Modern imaging tests can pinpoint the sites of Hodgkin lymphoma very precisely, which helps doctors aim the radiation only at the lymphoma while sparing nearby normal tissues.
 This can help limit side effects.

 Involved site radiation therapy (ISRT)